Actipro/WPF-Controls/Documentation/topics/docking/troubleshooting.md

 This topic contains troubleshooting data specific to the Docking & MDI product.

 > [!NOTE]
-> For some more troubleshooting information that relates both to this product as well as other WPF Studio products, please see the more general [TroubleShooting](../troubleshooting.md) topic.
+> For some more troubleshooting information that relates both to this product as well as other Actipro @@PlatformName products, please see the more general [TroubleShooting](../troubleshooting.md) topic.

 ## Document/Tool Window Content Sizing Is Incorrect